 Install equipment to allow maximum possible headroom unless specific mounting heights are not indicated.

-Install equipment level and plumb, parallel and perpendicular to other building systems and components in exposed interior spaces, unless otherwise indicated.
+Install equipment level and plumb, parallel, and perpendicular to other building systems and components in exposed interior spaces, unless otherwise indicated.

 Install plumbing equipment to facilitate service, maintenance, and repair or replacement of components.
 Connect equipment for ease of disconnecting, with minimum interference to other installations.
 Extend grease fittings to accessible locations.